 In this study, 18 articles conducted in different countries from 1982 to 2019 were collected to determine the authenticity or lack of relationship between the concentrations of copper, lead, and mercury and autism and to provide a reliable pattern in the field for the researchers and planners.
 Results: In these 18 studies, 1797 patients (981 cases and 816 controls) aged 2 to 16 years were examined.
 Concentration of the samples (blood, hair, and nails) for both case and control groups was evaluated.
 There was no significant relationship between copper concentration and autism; there was a significant relationship between mercury concentration and autism; there was also a significant relationship between lead concentration and autism.

-In general, autistic children accumulated metals at a much higher level than children who did not have a diagnosis of autism.
+Autistic children accumulate metals at a much higher level than children who do not have a diagnosis of autism.

-Researchers found the mean levels of mercury, lead and aluminum in hair of the autistic patients were significantly higher than controls.
-Mercury, lead and aluminum levels were positively correlated with material fish consumptions, living nearby gasoline stations, and the usage of aluminum pans, respectively.
+Researchers found the mean levels of mercury, lead and aluminum in hair of autistic patients were significantly higher than in controls.
+Mercury, lead and aluminum levels were positively correlated with maternal fish consumption, living near gasoline stations and the usage of aluminum pans, respectively.